Deducteam/nubo/README.md

 --------------------------

 The library tree can be used to install, check or package libraries.
-These operations are carried out using `make` and the targets defined in `mk/library.mk`.
-The targets depend on the variables defined by [blueprints](#bluprints-specification).
+These operations are carried out using `make` with the targets defined in `mk/library.mk`.
+Targets depend on the variables defined by [blueprints](#bluprints-specification).
 These target are made available for each library by including `mk/library.mk` _at the end_ of blueprints.
 Note that makefiles are written using BSD make, Linux users may hence have to use